ritza-co/code-with-replit-book/manuscript/23-create-a-static-site-generator.md

 - A way to mark items as drafts, so they won't be included when the site is compiled.
 - Navigation features like next and previous item links.
 - Useful error messages for malformed directory structures and configuration files.

+## Next Tutorial

+In the next tutorial we take a look at how to build a personal stock market dashboard app to keep track of your portfolio's performance.
+The application will allow you to record stock purchases and then show you the percentage gain or loss on the stock by making use of web scraping.
+At the end of it, you should have a good understanding of web scraping using Requests and Beautiful Soup.